-17.3 Nominations Committee

-(a) The Nominations Committee shall consist of the General Chairperson as Chairperson, and of four (4) additional members to be elected by the Representatives Assembly at its first meeting in each school year to act for one (1) year.
-Should any member of the Committee be a candidate in any given election, s/he shall be replaced immediately for the duration of that election by a member of the Representatives Assembly appointed by the Executive. (b) The duties of the Committee are set forth in Section 5 (Election of the Executive) and in Appendix I Election Procedures and Appendix II Referenda Procedures.
+- 17.3 Nominations Committee - (a) The Nominations Committee shall consist of the General Chairperson as Chairperson, and of four (4) additional members to be elected by the Representatives Assembly at its first meeting in each school year to act for one (1) year.
+Should any member of the Committee

-17.4 Negotiating Committee

-- (a) The President of the Association shall be Chairperson of the Negotiating Committee in which capacity s/he shall act as Chief Negotiator unless s/he chooses to delegate this responsibility. - (b) The High School Vice-President, the Elementary School Vice-President and the Adult Ed./Voc.
+- (b) The duties of the Committee are set forth in Section 5 (Election of the Executive) and in Appendix I Election Procedures and Appendix II Referenda Procedures. - 17.4 Negotiating Committee - (a) The President of the Association shall be Chairperson of the Negotiating Committee in which capacity s/he shall act as Chief Negotiator unless s/he chooses to delegate this responsibility. - (b) The High School Vice-President, the Elementary School Vice-President and the Adult Ed./Voc.
 Ed.
 Vice-President shall be members of the Negotiating Committee.